DevOpsPlayground/Hands-on-with-Cypress-and-Cypress-Dashboard/README.md

 ![](./readme_images/fork-repo.png)

 Once GitHub has finished copying you should now see this repository under your GitHub username with below the original repository that you Forked from.
-‘<Your_UserName>/playground-cypress-dashboard’
+`<Your_UserName>/playground-cypress-dashboard`

 ![](./readme_images/forked-repo.png)

-Now click on the big green ‘Code’ button copy the Https link of GitHub repository.
+Click on the big green ‘Code’ button copy the Https link of GitHub repository.

  ![](./readme_images/Copy-github.png)